flavienbwk/book-devops/eng/README.md

 With such software, your SREs will have a list of problems that are easily solvable in the future.
 A private alternative to _StackOverflow_, it also allows your developers to ask questions to other company colleagues confidentially.

-#### Postmortem for Retention and Attraction
+#### Postmortem for retention and attraction

-As discussed in the chapter "[Investigating Incidents](#investigating-incidents)", publicly sharing one's work allows it to be recognized by the community.
+As discussed in the chapter "[Investigating incidents](#investigating-incidents)", publicly sharing one's work allows it to be recognized by the community.
 This practice also enhances retention by enabling collaborators to build their reputation.

 > Video creator Bastien MARÉCAUX (known by the pseudonym _Basti UI_) introduced the concept of "teletralive", a blend of "telework" and "live streaming".
 He broadcasts live work sessions on the Twitch platform, with permission from his clients[^Teletralive].
 This underscores the significance of publicizing one's work—a trend that might gain traction in the future.